m0ose/asx/README.md

 * npm run build # complete the install
 * open `http://<path to asx>/models` to run a model.
 Check console for messages

 All workflow is npm run scripts.
 See package.json's scripts, or simply run `npm run` for a list.
+[JavaScript Standard Style](https://standardjs.com/) is [used](https://github.com/backspaces/asx/blob/master/.eslintrc.json).

 The repo has no "derived" files, other than the gh-page, see below, i.e. won't run by just cloning.
 To complete the install, use `npm install` and `npm run build` which refreshes npm dependencies and does a clean build of the repo.

-### Github Pages
+## Github Pages

 A [gh-page](http://backspaces.github.io/asx/) is used for the site.
 It contains the master repo, including the derived files, and is our documentation.